lcsmuller/reflect-c/docs/recipe-format.md

 # Recipe Format Reference

 This document explains how to describe your types so that Reflect-C can generate reflection metadata.
-Recipes are plain headers with a `.PRE.h` suffix that remain safe to include in normal compilation units; during generation they are replayed multiple times under different macro definitions.
+Recipes are plain headers with a `.recipe.h` suffix that remain safe to include in normal compilation units; during generation they are replayed multiple times under different macro definitions.

 ## Goals